bluwy/whyframe/docs/src/pages/docs/how-it-works.md

 When I was building a Storybook alternative, component isolation has been an annoying problem to solve that had be stumped for weeks.
 Some of the ideas were:

-1. **Manual runtime isolation and separation**
+### 1. Manual runtime isolation and separation

 Problem: It doesn't work for every framework.
 The code output is only transferred and rendered into the iframe, interactions within the iframe are limited.
 Does not handle transferring styles well.

-2. **Web components and the shadow DOM**
+### 2. Web components and the shadow DOM

 Problem: The shadow DOM doesn't reduce complexity compared to an iframe.
 All caveats are transferred over, except style isolation, but it's still not perfect.

-3. **Proprietary syntax to enforce simpler extraction**
+### 3. Proprietary syntax to enforce simpler extraction

-Problem: Storybook calls this "Component Story Format" and it is non-ergonomic.
-It only works with JSX in mind, with other templating libraries not working well.
-Users shouldn't learn a new syntax too.
+Problem: It's another syntax to learn and not flexible enough.
+For example, Storybook introduced the "Component Story Format", bu it mainly works with JSX in mind, while other templating libraries not working well.

+### 4. HTML extraction with tight bundler integration

-After all these explorations, a feature in Svelte VSCode caught my interest -- the `Svelte: Extract component` command.
-Basically, when you highlight a specific markup, the command will then extract the markup as a separate Svelte component, and brings along `<script>` and `<style>` too.
+After all these explorations, a feature in Svelte VSCode caught my interest -- the `Svelte: Extract Component` command.
+It works by extracting the hihglighted markup as a separate Svelte component, and also brings along `<script>` and `<style>` too.

-Now `whyframe` works on the same premise, except expanding for a different purpose.
+`whyframe` works the same way internally but automates all of it under-the-hood!